Nursing Care Plan Congestive Heart Failure

 • Psychosocial Assessment: Evaluating the patient's emotional state, coping mechanisms, and social support system.

 • Medication Review: Thoroughly reviewing the patient's current medications, including dosages, frequency, and potential side effects.
-It is essential to identify any medications that may exacerbate heart failure, such as NSAIDs.
+This is key to identify any medications that may exacerbate heart failure, such as NSAIDs.

 • Dietary Habits: Understanding the patient's typical dietary intake, including sodium and fluid consumption.
 Educating the patient about the importance of a low-sodium diet and fluid restriction.